(780) 429-2330

 2. Graduation from a denturist technology program of study approved by Council

-3. Permission from the Registrar or Registration Committee
+3. Permission from the Registrar or Registration Committee via assessment of substantial equivalence

 Should you have any questions about your eligibility, please contact the College.